 - A cheque for the 4 percent transfer fee as agreed, plus charges payable to the DLD

 - At transfer, the bank brings a cheque payable to the seller for the remaining balance of the purchase price.

 - The mortgage is then registered with the DLD.

 - If it is a conventional loan, the title deed is issued in the name of the buyer.
 If it is an Islamic (Sharia) loan, the lender is listed as the landlord and the buyer as the tenant.

 - The original title deed will be given to the bank to hold until it is paid in full.

 Mortgage buyer and mortgaged property

-In this case, the timing of application of documents must be kept in the forefront as all documents have varying processing times and expiration dates.
+In this case, the timing of the application of documents must be kept at the forefront as all documents have varying processing times and expiration dates.

 - Once the buyer and seller sign the agreement, the buyer’s bank conducts the valuation of the property and the FOL is signed.